Three Ways To Deepen Relationships Through Diner Data Collection

 - Measurement.
 First and foremost, create the ability to measure customer data.
 Be able to answer basic food delivery questions, such as:

 - How many food delivery orders are occurring at each of your restaurant locations?

-the customer submits their order to the moment the customer gets their food?
+- How long does it take from the moment the customer submits their order to the moment the customer gets their food?

-food?
 Furthermore, consider three other discrete sub-components: